Batiste32/7Doigts-GenAI-RT/README.md

     <img src="/assets/screen-preview-debug.PNG" alt="Preview in debug mode" height="150"/>
 </p>

-Note : For this example, I use a kinect camera with a body tracking algorithm, which gives this black and white input, ideal for abstract transformation.
+Note : For this example, I use a Kinect camera with a body tracking algorithm, which gives this black and white input, ideal for abstract transformation.
 If you use a standard webcam, it might be preferable to use more "realistic" prompts.

 ### The different effects